abhishek-01k/Trade_bot/README.md

 ```
 "Swap 100 USDC to ETH on Arbitrum"
+"Swap 0.00005 ETH to PYUSD on Ethereum"
 "Show me the supported chains for ODOS"
-"Get transaction details for [hash]"
+"Get transaction details for [transaction hash]"
 "Show my wallet history on Ethereum"
+"What is Uniswap?"
 ```

 ## Security Features